Of course you have questions. I hope I can answer some of them on this page.

 Sessions are typically 60 minutes to allow time for your child’s session and a check in with you.
 I take on fewer patients than the average therapist, which means more time for your child.

-How long will my child need to be in therapy?
+How long will my teen need to be in therapy?

 That’s a great question.
 Many of the families I work with find relief and improvement in the first few weeks of treatment.
 Some families stay a little bit longer in therapy to make sure the skills they have learned can be maintained.
 A few families have a longer-term treatment because of the challenges affecting their life.
 Ultimately, we decide as a team what your daughter needs, and I am here to help make sure her needs are met.

 How often will my child have sessions?